Igor Piddubny: Media and politics: 2011–present

 After the demise of most of Avakov's media, Piddubny remained the editor-in-chief of (online only) Pyatnycya at least until 2015.

 By 2012, Piddubny's main project has become Robinzon.TV, the first Ukrainian streaming television website.
 It utilized YouTube as its underlying platform, and offered a mix of studio programs and live news, often from unpaid stringers armed only with mobile phones.
-In an interview, Piddubny said that the idea came from a Russian TV channel, Dozhd.
+In an interview, Piddubny said that the idea came from a Russian TV channel, TV Rain.
 He said that rather than create Robinzon.TV as a "political mouthpiece," his aim was something akin to a public broadcasting service.
 After the Ukrainian revolution of 2014, Robizon.TV was purchased by businessman and politician Yevheniy Murayev.

 Piddubny remained in opposition in the Kharkiv City Council; occasionally, his verbal altercations with Hennadiy Kernes attracted national attention.

 In 2015, Piddubny was re-elected to the Kharkiv City Council; his current term ends in 2020.
 However, he no longer represents the All-Ukrainian Union "Fatherland", and is listed as an independent member of the Council.

 In 2015, Piddubny received the Merited Journalist of Ukraine award from the Ukrainian president Petro Poroshenko.
 As of 2016, Piddubny considered film-making his primary work.